HunterThueson/nail-clipper/README.md

 hence the name).
 Use the `-f|--frameskip N` flag to generate a thumbnail every N frames (default: 7).
 Use the `-d|--output-dir DIR` flag to set DIR as the target output directory (default: `~/.temp/`).

+Use `nailpolish` to quickly embed a given thumbnail in a given `.mp4` file.
+See `nailpolish --help` for usage.

 ## License
 This software is released under the [MIT License](./LICENSE).